 This website lists some examples of case complaints to give you an idea of what types of transactions were prosecuted.

-What Do You Need to Do If You Decide It Does Apply to You?
+What Do You Need to Do If You Decide HIPAA Does Apply to You?

-If you have decided that it does apply to you, or you want to call yourself HIPAA compliant, than, yes, you will have to sign confidentiality statements.
-But it also involves a whole lot more.
-I would encourage you to check out the hhs.gov website to help you understand what you may need to do in your business in order to comply.
+If you have decided that it does apply to you, or you want to call yourself HIPAA compliant, then you will have to sign confidentiality statements.
+But it also involves a whole lot more than just that.
+I encourage you to check out the hhs.gov website to understand what you may need to do in your business in order to comply.
 Policies and procedures will need to be created and set in place in order to be compliant with all of HIPAA laws, some of which are more than just confidentiality.
 You will also need to appoint a HIPAA compliance officer that oversees the process.
-Keep in mind that if you intend to market yourself as HIPAA compliant, you need to make sure you are following all the rules, not just the ones regarding confidentiality.
+Keep in mind that if you intend to market yourself as HIPAA compliant, then you need to make sure you are following all the rules, not just the ones regarding confidentiality.

 More Education Regarding HIPAA Compliance

 ASPE.
 (2000).
-Frequently asked questions about eletronic transaction standards adopted under HIPPA.
+Frequently asked questions about electronic transaction standards adopted under HIPPA.
 Retrieved online July 28, 2014: https://aspe.hhs.gov/report/frequently-asked-questions-about-electronic-transaction-standards-adopted-under-hipaa

 De Bord, Jessica.
 (2013).
 Confidentiality.
 Retrieved online September 23, 2016: https://depts.washington.edu/bioethx/topics/confiden.html